osutaiko/TaikoLang/README.md

 ### Storage
 - A single array of 32,768 cells, each having a boundary of [0, 255].
 This boundary is equivalent to the `unsigned char` type in C/C++.
 - A data pointer, having a soft boundary of [0, 32767].
-However, the value of the data pointer is commonly stored as an `int` type.
+However, the value of the data pointer is commonly stored as an `int` type, and will be dealed as such in this implementation.

 ### Commands
 | Command | Conventional Taiko Notation | Brainfuck Equivalent | Function |